SkylineCommunications/dataminer-docs/connector-help/connector_help/VMWare_vCenter.md

 ### Polling Configurations

-In this page it is possible to setup the login credentials so that the driver can communicate successfully with the VMWare vCenter Server.
+In this page it is possible to setup the login credentials so that the connector can communicate successfully with the VMWare vCenter Server.

 At first run it is advised to setup **Username** and **Password** and then press the Authenticate button.